sen0rxol0/FutureRestore-Script/README.md

 ## Note:

-Make sure the SEP is compatible with the firmware version you are trying to restore.
+Make sure the SEP is compatible with the firmware version being restored.

-> WARNING: This will wipe all of your data.
+> WARNING: This restore will erase your device data.

 ## Credits: